WEF-Blockchain/Presidio-Principles/presidio-principles.md

 ### Transparency & Accessibility – The right to information about the system.
 A user should be able to:
 *  Understand how a service is operated, including potential risks of the service and the rules and standards upon which it is based.
 *  Understand who is responsible for service delivery.
 *  Understand the system’s governance, rules, and consequences of rule violation.
 *  Understand system performance expectations.
-*  Understand user rights and obligations while usint the system.
+*  Understand user rights and obligations while using the system.

 ### Privacy & Security – The right to data protection.
 A user should be able to:
-*  Grant or deny permission for their data to be accessed, manipulated, or destroyed in entirety.
+*  Grant or deny permission for their data to be accessed, manipulated, or destroyed in its entirety.
 *  Know if their data is at risk through appropriate disclosure procedures.
 *  Know data is protected in accordance with internationally recognized technical security standards.
 *  Limit data collection to that which is necessary and data use to the purpose for which it was provided.